CORE VIRTUES FOUNDATION

 University of Notre Dame Press, 1984.

-An incisive collection of essays by one of the country’s leading moral philosophers.
+An incisive primer on virtue by one of the country’s leading moral philosophers.
 Chapters ranging from “Thinking About Virtue” to “Instructing the Conscience: Some Contemporary Views of Moral Education.”
 One of the most accessible presentations of Plato for laymen.

 Nelson, Daniel Mark.
 The Priority of Prudence: Virtue and Natural Law in Thomas Aquinas and the Implications for Modern Ethics.
 Pennsylvania State University Press, 1992.